 With Klarna, you can get what you need and pay for it in a way that works for you: in four installments, in 30 days, or over up to 36 months.

-Pay in 4 Installments
+Pay in Four Installments

-This option feels like many buy-now-pay-later services on the market.
+This option feels like many BNPL services on the market.
 If approved, your purchase will get spread out over four equal payments and will be interest-free.
 Using the service only results in a soft credit check, which won’t hurt your credit.

 You’ll make your first payment (25% of the order’s total) when you check out.
 The remaining three payments will get charged to your card on file every two weeks.
 If you’re more than 10 days late, you may get charged a fee of up to $7.